metaplex-foundation/js/README.md

 }
 ```

-Note that we have to wrap `metaplex.use(...)` in a if-statement because `wallet` could be `null` — meaning there’s no connected wallet at this time.
+Note that we have to wrap `metaplex.use(...)` in an if-statement because `wallet` could be `null` — meaning there’s no connected wallet at this time.
 If you’d like to accept a nullable wallet and use the `guestIdentity` when it is null, you may use the `walletOrGuestIdentity` helper method instead.

 ```ts
 import { walletOrGuestIdentity } from "@metaplex/js-next";